magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 To use the shared access provided for you, follow these steps:

-1. Log in to your Magento account at [https://account.magento.com](https://account.magento.com/) .
+1. Log in to your Magento Account at [https://account.magento.com](https://account.magento.com/) .
 1. Click the **Switch Accounts** menu and select an account.

 ![magento-account-shared-switch.png](assets/magento-account-shared-switch.png)